mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Metallic based.
 Usually nickel-iron, but with the potential to yield precious and heavy metals depending on the location within the belt.
 M class asteroids are reasonably dense in composition containing high-grade sources of metal, along with exotic elements such as radioactives and super-dense metals.
 This makes them valuable for manufacturing industries and the larger examples can be turned into starship hulls at any orbital A class starport or similar grade of dockyard.
 M class asteroids are most common in the N zone of the belt and are the targets for most prospectors.

 As an example of the value of M class asteroids, an average earth- sized world of Tech Level 6 or 7 has an average iron ore production value in excess of 1,000 million metric tons.
-Compare this with an M class asteroid with a mean diameter of just 1 kilometre: at this size and density, a 1 kilometre M class asteroid could yield in excess of 2,000 million metric tons of iron - nickel - ore – which is two to three times the annual production requirements for the planet.
+Compare this with an M class asteroid with a mean diameter of just 1 kilometer: at this size and density, a 1 kilometer M class asteroid could yield in excess of 2,000 million metric tons of iron - nickel - ore – which is two to three times the annual production requirements for the planet.
 In our own asteroid belt, the asteroid 16 psyche is believed to contain 1.7×1019 kilograms of iron-nickel – enough to satisfy current-day iron ore production requirement for several million years.

 #### C Class